RCA Records: The post-war 1940s

-In the spring of 1946, "RCA Victor" replaced "Victor" on labels for shellac 78 rpm singles.
+In the spring of 1946, "RCA Victor" replaced "Victor" on its record labels.
 In 1949, RCA Victor introduced the 7-inch 45 rpm micro-grooved vinylite record, marketed simply as the "45".
-The new format, which had been under development for several years, was originally intended to replace 78 rpm discs.
-By the time RCA Victor belatedly unveiled it, the 45 was now competing with the 10-inch and 12-inch 331/3 rpm microgroove vinyl "LP" (Long Play) discs introduced by arch-rival Columbia Records in the early summer of 1948.
+The new format, which had been under development for over a decade, was originally intended to replace 78 rpm discs.
+By the time RCA Victor unveiled it, the 45 was now competing with the 10-inch and 12-inch 331/3 rpm microgroove vinyl "LP" (Long Play) discs introduced by arch-rival Columbia Records in the early summer of 1948.
 In heavy promotion, RCA Victor sold compact, inexpensive add-on and stand-alone units that played the 45 rpm format exclusively.
-At first, RCA Victor's 45s were issued on colored vinyl according to the musical genre: contemporary pop music on black vinyl (47-XXXX series), prestigious Broadway musicals and operettas on "midnight blue" vinyl (52-xxxx series), classical music on red vinyl (49-xxxx series), country and polka on green (48-xxxx series), children's fare on yellow (also in the 47-xxxx series), rhythm and blues on orange or cerise (50-xxxx series), and international on light blue (51-xxxx series).
+At first, RCA Victor's 45s were issued on colored vinyl according to the musical genre: contemporary pop music on black vinyl (47-xxxx series), prestigious Broadway musicals and operettas on "midnight blue" vinyl (52-xxxx series), classical music on red vinyl (49-xxxx series), country and polka on green (48-xxxx series), children's fare on yellow (also in the 47-xxxx series), rhythm and blues on orange or cerise (50-xxxx series), and international on light blue (51-xxxx series).
 This array of colors complicated the production process, and the practice was soon discontinued, all records becoming black.
-Yellow and red held on until about 1952.
+Yellow and red Red Seal records held on until about 1952.
 The first 45 rpm record manufactured was "PeeWee the Piccolo" RCA Victor 47-0147 pressed December 7, 1948 at the Sherman Drive plant in Indianapolis.
 The use of vinyl, which was much more expensive than the gritty shellac compound normally used for 78s, was actually cheaper because of the smaller diameter and greatly reduced bulk of the new records, which required very little raw material.
 The smaller, lightweight discs were also more economical to store and ship.